-DANAT is a wholly owned subsidiary of the Bahrain Mumtalakat Holding Company B.S.C. (“Mumtalakat”) and incorporated as a Closed Shareholding Company in accordance with Article 76 of the Commercial Companies Decree Law promulgated by Decree No. 21 of 2001, as amended.
-As a Closed Shareholding Company, DANAT is governed by the Bahrain Companies Law and operates in compliance with the Bahrain Corporate Governance Code issued by the Ministry of Industry, Commerce & Tourism (“MOICT”).
+DANAT is a wholly owned subsidiary of the Bahrain Mumtalakat Holding Company B.S.C.
+Closed (“Mumtalakat”) and incorporated as a Closed Shareholding Company in accordance with Article 76 of the Commercial Companies Law promulgated by Decree No. 21 of 2001, as amended.
+As a Closed Shareholding Company, DANAT is governed by the Bahrain Commercial Companies Law and operates in compliance with the Bahrain Corporate Governance Code issued by the Ministry of Industry, Commerce & Tourism (“MOICT”).

 Board of Directors

 The oversight responsibilities of DANAT’s Board of Directors are codified in the Board Charter.
 The Board is expected to maintain effective oversight of organizational performance and conformance by regularly monitoring key business activities and providing directives to DANAT’s Board Committees as part of its fiduciary duties of care and loyalty to DANAT and its stakeholders.
-DANAT has three committees; the Audit & Risk Committee, Executive Committee and Nomination, Remuneration & Governance Committee.
+The Board of Directors has established three committees; the Audit & Risk Committee, Executive Committee and Nomination, Remuneration & Governance Committee.
 Each committee has a Committee Charter that confirms the roles, responsibilities, scope and authority of the relevant committee.
 In addition, the Board seeks input from external experts when necessary, to ensure sound business practice and governance.

 Audit & Risk Committee

-This committee assists the Board in fulfilling its oversight responsibilities regarding the quality and integrity of DANAT’s accounting, internal and external auditing, and reporting practices.
+This committee assists the Board of Directors in fulfilling its oversight responsibilities regarding the quality and integrity of DANAT’s accounting, internal and external auditing, and reporting practices.
 This includes ensuring compliance with legal and regulatory requirements as well as internal policies and procedures.